pivotal/docs-tap/getting-started.md

 ### <a id='consuming-services-setup'></a> Setup

-Follow these steps to install RabbitMQ Operator, create the necessary role-based access control (RBAC), and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster so that Application Teams can discover the RabbitMQ service.
+Follow these steps to install RabbitMQ Operator, create the necessary role-based access control (RBAC), and create a Services Toolkit resource called `ClusterResource` for RabbitmqCluster.

-1. Install RabbitMQ Operator which provides a RabbitmqCluster API kind on the rabbitmq.com/v1beta1 API Group/Version.
+1. Install RabbitMQ Operator which provides a RabbitmqCluster API kind on the `rabbitmq.com/v1beta1 API Group/Version`.

     ```
     kapp -y deploy --app rmq-operator --file